Are You a Progressive or a Revolutionary?

 Progressives and revolutionaries want entirely different things.
 Before deciding what you really are, consider how different the goals of each camp are.
 Progressives and egalitarian revolutionaries (the kind I'm talking about) both say they are for "equality," but they give entirely different meanings to the word.
 The meanings are in fact exactly the opposite.

-For an egalitarian revolutionary, equality means no rich and no poor.
+For an egalitarian revolutionary, equality means no rich and no poor (it does not mean this).
 It means that the children of a janitor should enjoy the same standards of education, healthy food, quality health care, comfortable living space, quality clothing, leisure time, fun vacations, healthy and attractive environment, as the children of a doctor or the children of Bill Gates or of anybody else.

 For a progressive, equality means an "Equal Opportunity"--regardless of one's race or gender--to get richer than others in a society STILL based on class inequality.
 Progressives never say that there should be no rich and no poor.
 They simply insist that everybody, regardless of their race or gender, should have the same opportunity to get rich (and, although they don't mention this, have the same risk of being poor.)
 In this respect a better name for what progressives actually want would be "perfect inequality" (as opposed to imperfect inequality made imperfect by racial or gender bias.)